-Mature can reach a considerable height, sometimes as much as 140 feet.
-The bulk timber may be used for building construction and furniture as well as many utilitarian applications such as handles for spades, brooms, axes and workshop tools like chisels and hammers, even snooker cues.
-The wood has a distinctive open grain which provides excellent shock absorption for these purposes.
-Timber from the root section of mature trees is used to make hurleys (or camáns) which are used in one of the best field games in the world, i.e. hurling.
+Ash wood has a distinctive open grain which provides excellent shock absorption and, because of this, is often used in handles for spades, brooms, axes and workshop tools.
+Timber from the root section of mature trees is used to make hurleys (or camáns) which are used in one of the most exciting field games in the world, i.e. hurling.

 Because the outer bark of Ash is generally uninteresting, I carefully shave down to reveal a mixture of the underbark and the actual wood.
 The combination of these colours and the rings left after flattening bud knots results in some of the nicest sticks I make.
 The grain in the fully stripped handle is always attractive.